-Just saute your coleslaw mix and spices in a little oil and vinegar until the cabbage has wilted a bit.
-Then place a few egg roll wrapper down so you can work in batches.
+Start by saut?ing your coleslaw mix and spices in a little oil and vinegar until the cabbage has wilted a bit.
+Place a few egg roll wrappers down so you can work in batches.
 Place 1/3 cup of vegetable filling on each wrapper.

 Brush all the edges of the wrapper with some water.

 Bring two corners of the wrapper together, then roll it up like a burrito.